ruirzma/osmsc/README.md

 `pip install .` or `python setup.py install`

-Note: OSMnx should be installed before OSMsc, installation errors of OSMnx could be resolved in the latest [OSMsc documentation](https://osmnx.readthedocs.io/en/stable/index.html).
+Note: OSMnx should be installed before OSMsc, installation errors of OSMnx could be resolved in the latest OSMnx [documentation](https://osmnx.readthedocs.io/en/stable/index.html).

 ### Examples